Undergraduate Programs

 *Each of these core courses must be passed with a grade of C- or better.

-*At least one course from SDS (at the 400 level or above)
+• At least one course from Statistics and Data Science (at the 4000 level or above)

 Computer Science and Engineering